History of Harvard University

+In the late 18th century, as Harvard began granting graduate and doctorate-level degrees, it began to be called Harvard University, with Harvard College referring exclusively to its undergraduate program.
+The stature of the university grew nationally and ultimately globally as a dozen graduate and professional schools were formed to augment the nucleus of the undergraduate College.
+The university's historically influential schools include its schools of medicine (1782), law (1817), business (1908), and Graduate Arts and Sciences (1890).

-Since the late 19th century Harvard has been one of the most prestigious schools in the world, its library system and financial endowment larger than those of any other.
+For centuries, Harvard graduates dominated Massachusetts' clerical and civil ranks.
+Since the late 19th century, Harvard has been one of the most prestigious schools in the world, with the largest library system and financial endowment.

-Founding and Colonial era
+17th century

-With some 17,000 Puritans migrating to New England by 1636, Harvard was founded in anticipation of the need for training clergy for the new commonwealth, a "church in the wilderness".
-Harvard was established in 1636 by vote of the Great and General Court of the Massachusetts Bay Colony.
-In 1638, the school received a printing pressthe only press at the time in what is now the United States, until Harvard acquired a second in 1659.
+In 1636, after some 17,000 Puritans had migrated to New England, Harvard was founded in anticipation of the need for training clergy for the new commonwealth, a "church in the wilderness".
+Harvard was established that year by vote of the Great and General Court, the governing legislative body of colonial-era Massachusetts Bay Colony, one of the original Thirteen Colonies.

+Nathaniel Eaton oversaw the college under various titles between 1637 and 1639.
+In 1638, it received a printing press – the first in North America – and it received a second press in 1659.

-On March 13, 1639, the college was renamed Harvard College after clergyman John Harvard, a University of Cambridge alumnus who had willed the new school £779 pounds sterling and his library of some 400 books.
+On March 13, 1639, the college was named Harvard College in honor of the Puritan clergyman John Harvard, a University of Cambridge alumnus who willed the new school £779 pounds sterling and his library of some 400 books.

+The first commencement of Harvard College was in 1642, with only nine students.
+Benjamin Woodbridge was the first person to receive a Harvard College degree.

 In the 1640s, Harvard College established the Harvard Indian College, which educated Native American students.
 It was only attended by a handful of students, only one of whom graduated.

+In 1643, a Harvard publication defined the college's purpose: "[to] advance learning and perpetuate it to posterity, dreading to leave an illiterate ministry to the churches when our present ministers shall lie in the dust."

+In its early years, the college trained many Puritan Congregational ministers and offered a classical curriculum based on the English university model exemplified by the University of Cambridge, where many colonial Massachusetts leaders had studied prior to emigrating to the colony.
+Harvard College never formally affiliated with any particular Protestant denomination, but its curriculum conformed to the tenets of Puritanism.